lauraflorea/Jhin-Bot/README.md

 ### Help and Bot Test

-The bot also exhibits a help command as well as a test command for users to navigate the bot and see if it is alive, respectively.
+The bot also exhibits a help command to navigate the bot.
 ![Alt Text](assets/READMEImages/Help.png)

+As well, it has a test command for users to see if it is alive.

 ![Alt Text](assets/READMEImages/Test.png)